Introduction to AccelerComm® PUSCH Channel End-to-End Simulator

 Contact us

-We are transforming the next generations of wireless communications with innovative, world-leading IP that delivers ultra-high performance and error resilient signal processing.
-Let’s connect to discuss how our channel coding solutions can help your business thrive today and into the future.
+We are transforming the next generation of wireless communications with innovative, world-leading IP that delivers ultra-high performance and error resilient 5G.
+Let’s connect to discuss how our physical layer solutions can help your business thrive today and into the future.

 Get in touch